ovh/docs/pages/web/hosting/ssl-activate-https-website/guide.en-ca.md

 > [!warning]
 >
-> OVH provides services which you are responsible for with regard to their configuration and management.
+> OVHcloud provides services which you are responsible for with regard to their configuration and management.
 You are responsible for ensuring that they work properly.
 >
 > We have provided you with this guide in order to help you with common tasks.
 Nevertheless, we recommend contacting a specialist provider and/or the service’s software publisher if you encounter any difficulties.
 We will not be able to assist you ourselves.
 You can find more information in the "Go further" section in this guide.
 >